act-rules/act-rules.github.io/_rules/SC1-2-Video-description-track.md

 ---
 name: Video element description track
-group: SC1-2-video-element
 description: |
   This rule checks that description tracks that come with non-streaming `video` elements are descriptive.

-success_criterion:
-- 1.2.3 # Audio Description or Media Alternative (Prerecorded)
-- 1.2.5 # Audio Description (Prerecorded)

 test_aspects:
 - DOM Tree